tomoko-ichikawa/overtime-app/README.md

 - x Refactor posts/_form for admin user with status
 - x Fix post_spec.rb:81 to use factories
 - x Fix post_spec.rb:51 to have correct user reference and not require updates

+## TODOS:
+- Integrate validation for phone attr in User:
+  # no spaces or dashes
+  # exactly 10 characters
+  # all characters have to be a number